Ethel & Ernest (film)

 Ethel & Ernest is a 2016 British animated biographical film directed by Roger Mainwood.
-The film is based on the 1998 graphic memoir of the same name written by Raymond Briggs, and follows Briggs' parents, Ethel and Ernest, through their period of marriage from the 1920s to their deaths in the 1970s.
+The film is based on the 1998 graphic memoir of the same name written by Raymond Briggs, and follows Briggs' parents, Ethel and Ernest, through their period of marriage from 1928 to their deaths in 1971.
 It was broadcast on television on BBC One on 28 December 2016.